rangle/react-native-workshop/book/navigation/index.md

 In this workshop we will be working with a third option: `NavigationExperimental`.
-`NavigationExperimental` differs from the `Navigator` component in that it attempts to be more like Redux using a single-direction flow of data and reducers to manage it's state.
+`NavigationExperimental` differs from the `Navigator` component in that it attempts to be more like Redux using a single-direction flow of data and reducers to manage its state.

+_At the time of this writing, `NavigationExperimental` is replacing the `Navigator`.
+The documentation will be updated to reflect [this](https://github.com/ericvicenti/navigation-rfc/blob/master/Docs/NavigationOverview.md)._

 ## Some Setup